FelixHauser/CountDownMarquee/README.md

 ## Status

 The marquee works fine as it does the countdown.
-Further code clean up of the code for better customisation is on the To-Do list.
+Further clean up of the code for better customisation is on the To-Do list.